paulafortuna/feminicidioAvista/README.md

 ![scheme1](https://github.com/paulafortuna/images/blob/main/schema2.jpg)

 ### 3) News Annotation and Metrics (Python Back-end Container)
+First, the annotation of news as referring to a femicide case was conducted manually.
+I started by opening the file in ~/python/data directory, transferring it to any spreadsheet editor and manually tagging news.
+The resulting file can be found in this [repository](https://github.com/paulafortuna/feminicidioAvista_dataset).

 ### 4) Femicide News Annotated Dataset
 ### 5) Dash Front-end (Feminicídio À Vista Web App)